luklue/RaspberryPi-SmartHome/README.md

 curl -sS https://getcomposer.org/installer | php
 php composer.phar require slim/slim
 ````
-In the last step we just have to copy and paste the files to /var/www
+In the last step we just have to copy and paste the listed files here at GitHub to /var/www

-Now you successfully setup the Raspiban Pi.
-You can access the Raspberry Pi with the IP adress in any browser, e.g. with your Smartphone.
-Some examples to use it, is to controll the light, the coffee machine or the radio.
-If you want to you can create an App or an Asterisk to controll your SmartHome via Smartphone or telefon.
+You successfully did the setup of your new SmartHome with a Raspberry Pi.
+The possibilities are endless, have fun!